 The supportive services and housing that VSH offers its residents help to change their lives through measures both large and small.
 Whether it’s providing a roof over someone’s head or helping them get the support they need, our work improves the lives of our residents in meaningful ways.
 By combining housing development, property management and supportive services, VSH delivers a unified approach to the mission of ending homelessness.
 Our model ensures better teamwork and coordination that deliver results in Charlottesville and Albemarle County.

 Our programs in the region include:

-Supportive Services for Veteran Families
+Supportive Services for Veteran Families (SSVF)

-The Supportive Services for Veteran Families (SSVF) program is an initiative funded by the Veterans Administration to prevent and end Veteran homelessness.
+The SSVF program is an initiative funded by the Veterans Administration to prevent and end Veteran homelessness.
 VSH administers the largest and longest running SSVF program in Virginia.

 The SSVF program serves veteran individuals and families at risk of or currently experiencing homelessness.
 For individuals and families at risk of homelessness, SSVF offers preventative funds and services aimed at maintaining housing stability.
 For individuals and families currently experiencing homelessness, SSVF provides rapid rehousing assistance aimed at regaining stable housing as quickly as possible.
 SSVF also provides short-term case management to link individuals and families to benefits as well as temporary financial assistance to maintain or achieve housing stability.

 Referrals for those experiencing homelessness come to SSVF via a coordinated entry process in Charlottesville.

 The SSVF team consists of the Program Manager, Housing Case Managers, Outreach Specialist, Housing Navigators, and Intake Coordinator.